Secrets of Anadromous Fish Migration: The Moon and Fish Runs

 Moonlight for Night Travel: For fish that migrate at night, the amount of moonlight can be a factor.
 A bright full moon might offer more visibility for some, while a new moon's darkness might provide cover for others.

-Biological Clocks: Fish have internal “clocks” (like ours that tell us when to sleep and wake up) that are incredibly sensitive.
-These clocks might be “set” or adjusted by the subtle changes in the Moon’s light or gravitational pull over time, helping them prepare for their big journey.
+Biological Clocks: Fish have internal "clocks" (like ours that tell us when to sleep and wake up) that are incredibly sensitive.
+These internal rhythms may synchronize with recurring lunar cycles, helping them prepare for their big journey, though the exact mechanisms behind this are still an active area of research.

 Case Studies: Fish and the Moon